 - 3 Tbsp.
 White Onion, chopped

 - Salt to taste.

-- For this salsa I used miltomates, which are smaller than tomatillos, and have lots of seeds.
+- For this salsa verde cruda I used miltomates, which are smaller than omatillos, and have lots of seeds.
 You can use either one to make the salsa.

 - *Use Serrano or Japaleno peppers, adjust the amount as you like.
 It can be mild, medium or hot.
 It keeps well for 3 days in the refrigerator.